+You enlisted in the Navy and began a period of active duty on 26 September 1984.
+Prior to commencing active duty, you admitted preservice use of marijuana, and preservice arrest/charges for attempt to commit a crime, petty larceny, and possession of stolen property.
+On 18 September 1985, you were apprehended by civil authorities and charged with disorderly conduct.
+On the same date, you began a period of unauthorized absence (UA) which lasted 36 days.
+On 2 October 1985, you were charged and convicted for disorderly conduct and simple possession of drugs.
+Additionally, you tested positive for use of two controlled substances-cocaine and marijuana.
+On 6 November 1985, you received nonjudicial punishment (NJP) for four instances of UA, wrongful use of a controlled substance, and attempt to wrongfully appropriate property other than your own.

-You enlisted in the Marine Corps and began a period of active duty on 25 February 1986.
-During your enlistment process, you received a waiver for preservice use of drugs.
-Between 17 May 1988 and 17 June 1988, you tested positive for use of cocaine and marijuana.
-On 20 June 1988, you received nonjudicial punishment (NJP) for wrongful use of a controlled substance.
-Consequently, you were notified of the initiation of administrative separation proceedings by reason of misconduct due to drug abuse, at which point, you decided to waive your procedural rights.
-On 6 October 1988, the commanding officer 3rd Battalion, 9th Marines recommended an Other Than Honorable (OTH) discharge characterization by reason of misconduct due to drug abuse.
-After your administrative separation proceedings were sufficient in law and fact, the separation authority approved the recommendation, and you were so discharged on 27 October 1988.
+Consequently, you were notified of the initiation of administrative separation proceedings by reason of misconduct due to drug abuse.
+You decided to waive your procedural rights, and your commanding officer recommended an Other Than Honorable (OTH) discharge characterization of service.
+The separation authority approved the recommendation, and you were so discharged on 20 March 1986.

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to your desire for a discharge upgrade and contentions that: (a) the time you served you did it honorably, (b) you have lived an honorable life since your discharged from the Marine Corps, (c) you have lived your life according to the traits that were instilled on you while serving in the Corps, (d) you have worked very hard to put the errors of your youth behind, (e) you do not consider yourself to be a veteran due to your characterization of service, and (f) you raised two sons; one of which served in Afghanistan.
-For purposes of clemency and equity consideration, the Board noted you did not provide documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to your desire for a discharge upgrade and contentions that: (a) you served honorably from the time you enlisted up until the time you were arrested for possession of marijuana, (b) you declined the opportunity to remain in service and attend a two year rehabilitation program, (c) you were a 20 year old young man who did not understand the significance of your decision and still feel regret to this day, (d) post discharge, you decided to stop using drugs, began working as a contractor, and lead a good life next to your family.
+For purposes of clemency and equity consideration, the Board considered the totality of your application, which consisted solely of your petition without any other additional documentation.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it included drug related offenses.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP and civil conviction, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it included multiple drug related offenses.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-Further, the Board considered the likely negative effect your conduct had on the good order and discipline of your unit.
-Finally, the Board observed that you provided no evidence, other than your statement, to substantiate your contentions.
+Further, the Board considered the likely negative effect your conduct had on the good order and discipline of your unit and the likely discrediting effect your civil conviction had on the Navy.

-As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
+As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
 Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.